fibo7997/VIX-Advanced/README.md

 ### 4. Visualization:

-The strategy plots VIX prices, gamma levels, gamma rate of change, and trade entry/exit points.
+The strategy plots VIX prices, gamma levels, and trade entry/exit points.
 This visualization aids in analyzing how gamma affects trade timing and the accuracy of entries/exits.

 Files